CnCNet/xna-cncnet-client/BuildScripts/README.md

 * .NET6 WinForms Windows specific build
 * .NET6 UniversalGL platform specific build (not part of Build-All)

-Building a .NET 6 application results in an assembly, not in an executable, e.g. clientdx.dll.
-On platform specific builds it also generates an apphost executable, so users have something to execute directly i.e. clientdx.exe.
-All the .exe does is launch e.g.: "dotnet clientdx.dll".
+Building a .NET 6 application results in an assembly, not in an executable, e.g. `clientdx.dll`.
+On platform specific builds it also generates an apphost executable, so users have something to execute directly i.e. `clientdx.exe`.
+All the .exe does is launch e.g.: `dotnet clientdx.dll`.

 The apphost creation is not configurable and always points to a dll with the same filename in the current directory.
-Since we split them up into \clientdx.exe and \Resources\Binaries\Windows\clientdx.dll this breaks.
+Since we split them up into `\clientdx.exe` and `\Resources\Binaries\Windows\clientdx.dll` this breaks.
 The AppHostPatcher modifies the .exe to point to the correct .dll path.

-The AppHostPatcher application is located under \AdditionalFiles\AppHostPatcher.
+The AppHostPatcher application is located under `\AdditionalFiles\AppHostPatcher`.

 Custom builds
 -------------

-It is possible to compile for a specfic platform in order to gain performance (PublishReadyToRun, PublishReadyToRunComposite) etc.
+It is possible to compile for a specfic platform in order to gain performance (`PublishReadyToRun`, `PublishReadyToRunComposite`) etc.

 Manually compile linux x64 YR optimized binaries from command line: